 The State ended Fiscal Year 2009 with GRF cash and fund balances of \$734.5 million and \$389.1 million respectively, and a \$-0- balance in the BSF.
-Of the ending GRF fund balance, \$133.4 million represented the one-half of one percent of Fiscal Year 2009 GRF revenues the State is required to maintain as an ending fund balance.
+Of the ending GRF fund balance, the State reserved \$133.4 million to maintain the statutory target of one-half of one percent of Fiscal Year 2009 GRF revenues as an ending fund balance.

 Rigorous consideration was given by the General Assembly to the Governor's Executive Budget proposed for the 2010-11 fiscal biennium in light of the difficult economic and fiscal conditions resulting from the national recession.
 The final GRF appropriations Act for the 2010-11 biennium, which was preceded by three seven-day interim appropriations acts, was passed by the General Assembly and signed (with selective vetoes) by the Governor on July 17, 2009.
 All necessary debt service and lease-rental payments related to State obligations for the entire 2010-11 biennium were fully appropriated for the three-week interim appropriations periods and under that final Act.
-Reflecting the final implementation of the restructuring of State taxes commenced in 2006-07 and a conservative underlying economic forecast, that Act provided for total GRF biennial appropriations of approximately \$50.5 billion (a 3.8% decrease from 2008-09 fiscal biennium expenditures) based on total GRF expected biennial revenue of approximately \$51.1 billion (a 4.2% decrease from 2008-09 fiscal biennium revenues).
+Reflecting the final implementation of the restructuring of State taxes that commenced in 2006-07 and a conservative underlying economic forecast, that Act provided for total GRF biennial appropriations of approximately \$50.5 billion based on total GRF expected biennial revenue of approximately \$51.1 billion (a 4.2% decrease from 2008-09 fiscal biennium revenues).
 GRF appropriations for major program categories compared to 2008-09 actual GRF spending reflected increases of 3.4% for Medicaid (excluding ARRA funding referred to below) and 0.7% for corrections and youth services; and decreases of 13.8% for mental health and developmental disabilities, 8.3% for higher education, and 5.15% for elementary and secondary education.
 Among other expenditure controls, the Act included a number of Medicaid reform and cost containment initiatives and also reflected the restructuring of \$736 million of Fiscal Years 2010 and 2011 general revenue fund debt service into Fiscal Years 2012 through 2025.